Honesty is the foundation of any good relationship. It builds trust through transparency; another one of our key values.

 We can’t say we will get it right the first few times but we’re completely open to hearing from our colleagues when leadership could do things differently, when you’re concerned about another colleague who doesn’t seem to be doing so well, or perhaps you have some thoughts on how we can improve the service.

-Like colleagues, we will always care enough to confront.
+Like colleagues, we will always care enough to challenge.
 We will care enough about our service, and we will care enough about you.
 If we have to have tough and uncomfortable conversations it will always be done in a private setting and in a respectful manner.
 We will avoid acting in the heat of the moment.

 We need an open and honest two way relationship with our colleagues so that we can improve and represent our service in the best way possible.
 We are an adaptive organisation which means we can often ‘turn on a dime’ to ensure we are delivering to the highest possible standard.
 Whilst it may be a bit odd to get used to at the start, we are confident that all colleagues will appreciate this culture in the long-term.
 Gone are the days of corporate politics.